Front Room Poetry ONT Road

 Wednesday 29 September 7-9pm Shipley

-Cheidu Okara, Matt Abbott and Zakia Jabeen at Northcliffe Park (Viewing point near the top bench)
+Chiedu Okara, Matt Abbott and Zakia Jabeen at Asda in Shipley in the undercover carpark.

 Please register below for the open mic.
 If you need any help please contact Kirsty Taylor at firstname.lastname@example.org